These Fresh Cranberry Pumpkin Scones are one of the only pumpkin things I’ll make during the Fall… I should probably come clean.

 - In a large bowl, whisk together the almond flour, arrowroot, 1 teaspoon cinnamon, ginger, nutmeg, salt and baking soda.

-- With a dough blender, cut in the butter until it resembles coarse crumbs
+- With a dough blender or 2 knives, cut in the butter until it resembles coarse crumbs

 - In a medium bowl, mix together the eggs, maple syrup, and pumpkin puree.